 Vegas Casino Decks and Security

 As you know, cards get damaged and start to lose color the more they are used.
 This means that keen observers can tell what cards you are holding by memorizing the dents and scratches on the back.
-This is a big issue that gambling houses and casinos had to address in order to preserve the integrity of the games.
+This is a big issue that gambling houses and casinos have had to address in order to preserve the integrity of the games.

 Additionally, all of the decks they are using are custom-made, so players cannot find replicas in stores.
-Once the deck has outlived its usefulness the cards get punctured so that they cannot be used on another table.
+Once the deck has outlived its usefulness, the cards get punctured so that they cannot be used on another table.
 This is how they prevent cheating and make it impossible for someone to pull an ace from their sleeve.

 It should go without saying that cheating is against the rules at any casino, and if you want to be better at a game like poker, you should learn poker strategies.
 There are plenty of them you can find online.